 - Rugby Union can continue (both training and matches).

 - Individuals that have been in Greater Sydney including the Blue Mountains, Central Coast, Wollongong and Shellharbour, for any reason since Monday 21 June, must follow the stay at home rules and must continue to follow them for 14 days after they were last in Greater Sydney.
 Newcastle, Lake Macquarie, Maitland, Port Stephens, Cessnock, Dungog, Singleton and Muswellbrook have also been added to this list.
 This may mean that some players and officials will be unable to attend training or play matches if they live or have visited these areas from 31 July and play in another Zone.
 If this restriction means that your club cannot safely continue to play matches please contact your Competition Administrator or Zone ASAP.

 - Clubs must have and abide by their COVID Safety Plans at training and matches.
 Subject to these plans, BBQs and Canteens are permitted.

 - Please use QR Codes at grounds and encourage and remind people to register during your event.

 - Masks must be worn by spectators, officials and players (over the age of 12) at all times to training and matches unless they are warming up or playing in the game.

 - All venues are limited to 1 person per 4sqm both indoors and outdoors at all times.
 This includes clubhouses and changerooms.

 - Where possible, it is recommended to minimize spectators.

-There is likely to be some type of gradual easing of restrictions and a return to community sport post 30 July.
-We will communicate how this impacts rugby and the appropriate return to play protocols in due course.
+There is likely to be some type of gradual easing of restrictions and a return to community sport post 28 August.
+We will communicate how this impacts rugby and the appropriate return to play and train protocols in due course.